TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 ---
 layout: page
-title: "Day 2: Syntax Definition"
+title: "Lab 2: Syntax Definition"
-excerpt: "Day 2: Syntax Definition"
+excerpt: "Lab 2: Syntax Definition"
 tags: ["assignment"]
-share: false
+context: ms1
 ---

+{% include _toc.html %}

 In this lab, you define the concrete and abstract syntax of MiniJava in Spoofax.
 From this definition, you generate an Eclipse editor, that provides syntax checking, error recovery and syntax highlighting.